Information for Parents

 - Feelings of hopelessness, helplessness, and futility.

+Encourage Counseling.
 If one or both of you think it is necessary, encourage your child to seek help.
 Students, at times, can be reluctant because they fear someone will find out.
 Reassure your child that counseling services are confidential and that you support their outreach for assistance.
 All counseling services provided to students at Drury University are covered by the student service fees that were paid during registration.
 There are no additional charges for counseling.
-Make a Call.